 1. You have to wait your turn.

-A fairly obvious point when playing a game!
-But not so obvious in terms of publishing.
-But still true even if not apparent.
+A fairly obvious point when playing a game, but not so obvious in terms of publishing.
+It’s still true even if it’s not apparent.
 You have to wait your turn, you have to believe that it will come and practice a little patience.
-Ok, seriously?
 Probably a lot of patience.
-Probably so much patience you could open a shop called Patience-r-us and still never run out.
-Buuuut don’t tell anyone I said that.
-It’ll scare people off.
+Probably so much patience you could open a shop called Patience-R-US and still never run out.
+But don't tell anyone I said that.
+It'll scare people off.
 I only tell you this because I know you are aware that good things take time and great things take forever.

 2. Sometimes people never listen.

-You’ll tell them the rules, you’ll explain the gameplay and the plan of attack, but they just won’t get it.
-And that’s ok.
-It’s ok if some of your friends, family, pets, houseplants, furniture think you’re a little strange.
+You'll tell them the rules, you'll explain the gameplay and the plan of attack, but they just won't get it.
+And that's ok.
+It's ok if some of your friends, family, pets, houseplants, furniture think you're a little strange for loving to write.
 What does it matter?
-You’re laying your own path Even better than jam, I kid you not. and that, my friend, is awesome.
+You're laying your own path.
+You’re making your own way, and that has its own rewards.

 3. It's kind of important to make your own fun.

-If you’re not having any everybody will notice.
-It will be clear in the way you adjust your hat, or move your piece, or edit your writing like it’s a criminal.
+If you're not having any fun everyone’s going to notice.
+It will be clear in the way you adjust your hat, or move your piece, or edit your writing like it's a criminal.
 It will shine through in the words.
-And if you can’t make your own fun things are going to get super difficult when you hit the low points.
+And if you can't make your own fun things are going to get super difficult when you hit the low points.